Lee Kuan Yew: Legacy

 As prime minister from 1959 to 1990, Lee presided over many of Singapore's advancements.
 He oversaw Singapore's transformation from an island nation with a high illiteracy rate and no natural resources into a developed country with a high-income economy within a single generation, commonly termed (from his autobiography) as 'From the third world to the first world'.
 Singapore's gross national product per capita (GNP) rose from $1,240 in 1959 to $18,437 in 1990.
 The unemployment rate in Singapore dropped from 13.5% in 1959 to 1.7% in 1990.
 External trade increased from $7.3 billion in 1959 to $205 billion in 1990.
 In other areas, the life expectancy at birth for Singaporeans rose from 65 years in 1960 to 74 years in 1990.
 The population of Singapore increased from 1.6 million in 1959 to 3 million in 1990.
 The number of public flats in Singapore rose from 22,975 in 1959 (then under the Singapore Improvement Trust) to 667,575 in 1990.
 The Singaporean literacy rate increased from 52% in 1957 to 90% in 1990.
 Telephone lines per 100 Singaporeans increased from 3 in 1960 to 38 in 1990.
 Visitor arrivals to Singapore rose from 100,000 in 1960 to 5.3 million in 1990.

 These economic accomplishments were achieved in large part due to Lee's stewardship of public administration through relevant and targeted public policy; Lee introduced measures to jumpstart manufacturing of finished goods for export (export-oriented industrialisation) and sought to create a conducive business environment in the trading nation to attract foreign direct investment (through the establishment of the Economic Development Board, EDB).
-Lee also forged a symbiotic and mutually dependent relationship between the People's Action Party with the National Trades Union Congress, whereby the governing political party received certain input from the labour grassroots, whilst the national trade union centre is led by prominent PAP party politicians who usually have ministerial portfolios within the Government.
-The Government's tight control over trade union activities and industrial relations, ensured near-total industrial peace, that was assessed to be a prerequisite for rapid economic development.
+Lee also forged a symbiotic and mutually dependent relationship between the PAP and the national trade union, the National Trades Union Congress (NTUC), whereby the PAP receives a degree of grassroots labour input, whilst NTUC is led by prominent PAP politicians who usually have ministerial portfolios within the Government.
+The Government's tight control over trade union activities and industrial relations ensured near-total industrial peace, which was assessed to be a prerequisite for rapid economic development.